 This vulnerability is not applicable to Java since the importation of equally named entities are diagnosed as ambiguous by the compiler, making qualification of the names upon access mandatory.

-Although Java detects conflicting names at compile time, issues could arise in several situations.
 Packages are one way that namespace issues can be handled when using the same name for two different classes.
 Should, for example, two classes have the same name, but in different packages as shown here:

 com.app1.model (package)